palantirnet/drupal-rector/README.md

 ```

 You may need to check that you are
-- Running `composer install` from an environment that support Php 7.2 or greater
+- Running `composer install` from an environment that supports Php 7.2 or greater
 - Running Drupal Rector from an environment that supports Php 7.2 or greater

 Sometimes people install composer dependencies from one machine (host machine) and run Drupal Rector from another (such as a Lando VM).